Minneapolis police: shooting at Catholic school has left 3 dead, including shooter, and 17 injured

 Dating to 1923, the pre-kindergarten through eighth grade school had an all-school Mass scheduled at 8:15 a.m.
 Wednesday morning, according to its website.
 Monday was the first day of school.
 Recent social media posts from the school show children smiling at a back-to-school event, holding up summer art projects, playing together and enjoying ice pops.

-At a meeting of Democratic officials elsewhere in Minneapolis, Democratic National Committee Chair Ken Martin noted the shooting and “unknown amount of victims.”
+The shooting unfolded while Democratic officials from around the city were meeting elsewhere in Minneapolis, and Democratic National Committee Chair Ken Martin told the gathering what was happening.

 The gunfire was the latest in a series of fatal shootings in the city in less than 24 hours.
 One person was killed and six others were hurt in a shooting Tuesday afternoon outside a high school in Minneapolis.
 Hours later, two people died in two other shootings in the city.